Poisonous Plants: Morning Glory (Ipomoea) Lupin, Aconite (Monks Hood also known as Wolfs Bane)

 But can we be more specific?

-Take the poll below first, and then see how many got it right by scrolling down to find the sticky note, to see the correct answer.
+Take the Poll below first, and then see how many got it right by scrolling down to just below the "Emergency First Aid" paragraph, where you'll see the correct answer shown in the blue box.

 How did Queen Cleopatra die?